10 things to do at the Jewish Ghetto of Rome

 Portico of Octavia| ©Institute for the Study of the Ancient World

-The Portico of Octavia, which you can see if you take the tour of Trastevere and the Jewish Quarter, is an ancient building built by Octavia the Younger, sister of Emperor Augustus, which housed two temples dedicated to Jupiter and Juno, as well as a library and a school.
+The Portico of Octavia, which you can see if you decide to take a tour of Trastevere and the Jewish Quarter, is an ancient building built by Octavia the Younger, sister of Emperor Augustus, which housed two temples dedicated to Jupiter and Juno, as well as a library and a school.
 It is located in the rione de Sant'Angelo, which is considered the main street of Rome' s Jewish quarter, and what looks like a ruin today is actually a building full of history.

-Sermons were held in the adjoining church, which the Jewish community of the quarter was forced to attend, until the 18th century, when freedom of worship was decreed in Rome.
+Sermons were held in the adjoining church , which the Jewish community of the quarter was forced to attend, until the 18th century, when freedom of worship was decreed in Rome.

 Book a tour of Trastevere and the Jewish Quarter